HKUST-KnowComp/TransOMCS/README.md

 | DefinedAs | 36 | 37.5% | (door, DefinedAs, entrance) |
 | LocatedNear | 19 | 85.7% | (shoe, LocatedNear, foot) |

-The reasonable ratio is annotated on the random sample over all the extracted knowledge (no knowledge ranking).
+The reasonable ratio scores are annotated on the random sample over all the extracted knowledge (no knowledge ranking).

-In general, TransOMCS is noisier than the original OMCS because they are extracted from raw data with patterns.
+In general, TransOMCS is noisier than the original OMCS because TransOMCS is extracted from raw data with patterns.
 However, as shown in the paper, a careful use of the data in the downstream applications helps.

 ## Construction of TransOMCS